TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 The command asks runTests.sh to execute the "functional" test suite `-s functional` and to not execute all available tests but only those within `typo3/sysext/core/Tests/Functional/Authentication/`.
-The script first starts the containers it needs: Redis, memcached and a MariaDB.
+The script first starts the containers it needs: Redis, memcached and a `MariaDB`:pn:.
 All in one network.
-It then waits until the MariaDB container opens its database port, then starts a PHP 7.2 container and calls phpunit to execute the tests. phpunit executes only one test in this case, that one is green.
+It then waits until the `MariaDB`:pn: container opens its database port, then starts a PHP 7.2 container and calls phpunit to execute the tests. phpunit executes only one test in this case, that one is green.
 The containers and networks are then removed again.
 Note the exit code of runTests.sh (`echo $?`) is identical to the exit code of the phpunit
 call: If phpunit reports green, runTests.sh returns 0, and if phpunit is red, the exit code would be non zero.